Skip to content

 Bologna

 You can reach the sanctuary by walking along a 3.3-mile trail from Bologna up to the hill, which could take up to an hour and a half.
-Another option for you is to walk along the arched walkway—the Portico di San Luca.
+Another option is to walk along the arched walkway—the Portico di San Luca.

 The University of Bologna: The World’s Oldest